 Portfolio Analyst Jobs in USA with Visa Sponsorship

 Portfolio analysts are well-suited for H-1B visa sponsorship given the role's clear requirement for a bachelor's or master's degree in finance, economics, or a quantitative field.
 Investment banks, asset management firms, insurance companies, and large financial institutions are the most common sponsors.
-The quantitative and specialized nature of portfolio analysis makes for strong H-1B petitions.
+The quantitative and specialized nature of portfolio analysis makes for strong H-1B visa petitions.
 TN visas are also an option for Canadian and Mexican citizens, and EB-2 green card sponsorship is realistic for experienced analysts.
 For detailed occupation requirements, see the O*NET profile.

 See All Portfolio Analyst JobsOverview

-Showing 5 of 141+ portfolio analyst jobs
+Showing 5 of 229+ Portfolio Analyst jobs

 Have you applied for this role?